yeehlin/gitskills/readme.txt

-Create a branch is quick.
+Create a branch is quick & simple.